 Harder to clean | Easier to clean |

-Easy to get in and get out of with the support from the surrounding walls (especially with a handlebar) | Easy to get in but hard to get out of since it has less support than an alcove tub |
+Easy to get in and get out of with the support from the surrounding walls (especially with a handlebar) | Easy to get in but hard to get out of since it has less support than an alcove design |

-Installed in a recess, against the wall, or an alcove | Installed anywhere with a carved out deck or structure (Usually in the center of the bathroom) |
+Installed in a recess, against the wall, or in alcoves | Installed anywhere with a carved out deck or structure (Usually in the center of the bathroom) |

 Shape: more rounder and smaller | Shape: longer and wider |

-Costs less than a drop in tub | More expensive than an alcove tub |
+Costs less than a drop in | More expensive than an alcove |

-Normally space-saving with the use of walls as confines | More flexible in size since not limited by confines of walls |
+Normally space-saving with the use of walls as confines | More flexible in size since not limited by the confines of walls |

-A drop in tub is installed on a wall and normally in an open space like the middle of the bathroom but it can also be installed in an alcove, with three walls confining the tub similar to that of an alcove tub.
+A drop in tub is installed on a wall and normally in an open space like the middle of the bathroom but it can also be installed in an alcove, with three walls confining the basin similar to that of an alcove tub.

 This would of course be dependent on what you want your bathroom to look like and how much space you want to save that you end up using an alcove for your drop in tub.
+Technically, your drop in tub will also become an alcove tub.

 Step 4.
 Install the tub’s plumbing.
 It would be a good idea to consult a licensed professional and plumber.